 You can also sample Outlaw's fishy philosphy at his small plate restaurant, also in Port Isaac, Outlaw's Fish Kitchen.
+And, as of 2018, there's also a brewery/pub style restaurant where they cook fish and meat over coals.
+The Mariners has Outlaw-style rather than typical pub prices.
+They publish a sample menu but if you really want to know what's on offer, they suggest your try their instagram page.
 Or you can try your hand at creating one of his recipes yourself.
-He and a host of other... top British chefs share their recipes on the Great British Chefs website.
+He and a host of other top British chefs share their recipes on the Great British Chefs website.

 The Nitty Gritty

-- Getting a table: Plan on booking, online, about a month in advance for both restaurants.
+- Getting a table: Plan on booking, online, about a month in advance for all the restaurants.
 Restaurant Nathan Outlaw serves at two, timed sessions.
 Outlaw's Fish Kitchen times diners before 8pm to an hour and 45 minutes,

 - Getting there: Port Isaac is east of Padstow on the North Cornish Coast.
 It takes about 4 hours and 40 minutes to drive.
 Getting there by public transportation is complicated as it involves bus and train and potentially a journey of between seven and 13 hours.
 It makes more sense to stay over and visit the nearby castle ruins at Tintagel, the legendary birthplace of King Arthur.